Wariʼ

-The Wariʼ, also known as the Pakaa Nova, are an indigenous people of Brazil, living in seven villages in the Amazon rainforest in the state of Rondônia.
+The Wariʼ, also known as the Pakaa Nova, are an Indigenous people of Brazil, living in seven villages in the Amazon rainforest in the state of Rondônia.
 Their first contact with European settlers was on the shores of the Pakaa Nova River, a tributary of the Mamoré River.
 Many of the Wari' live within the Sagarana Indigenous Territory near the town of Rodrigues Alves (which lies between Rio Guaporé Indigenous Territory and Pacaás Novos National Park).

 Name

-Europeans at one time used the name "Pakaa Nova" to refer to the Wariʼ, because they encountered the indigenous people near the Pakaa Nova River.
+Europeans at one time used the name "Pakaa Nova" to refer to the Wariʼ, because they encountered the Indigenous people near the Pakaa Nova River.
 The people prefer to be referred to as "Wariʼ", their term in their language meaning "we, people."
-They are also known as the Jaru, Oro Wari, Pacaas-Novos, Pacahanovo, Pakaanova, Pakaanovas, Uari, and Uomo.
+They are also known as the Jaru, Oro Wari, Pacaas-Novos, Pacahanovo, Pakaanova, Uari, and Uomo.

 Language

 The Wariʼ speak the Pakaásnovos language, which belongs to the Txapakura, or Chapacura-Wanham language family.

 Along with the Torá, the Moré (or Itenes), and the Oro Win, the Wariʼ are the last of the Txapakura language linguistic group.
 Other groups were exterminated by Europeans or Brazilians.

 There is a large grammar of the Wari' language written by Barbara Kern and Daniel Everett.